 Who Should Consider A Cash Value Life Insurance Policy

-Cash value life insurance may provide financial security while you’re living and for your family after you die.
-Bear in mind, that you may not see growth in your cash value for 2 to 5 years after the start of your life insurance policy.
-Cash value life policies could be beneficial for you through building a nest egg–also known as money set aside for the future–and using it as another source of retirement plan
+Cash value life insurance may provide financial security while you’re living.
+Bear in mind that you may not see growth in your cash value for 2 to 5 years after the start of your life insurance policy.
+Cash value life policies could be beneficial for you through building a nest egg, also known as money set aside for the future, and using it as another source of retirement income planning.